-At December 31, 2017, we had three incentive plans, the Year 2000 Stock Option Plan (the "2000 Plan"), the 2007 Equity Compensation Plan (the "2007 Plan") which replaced the 2000 Plan and the 2013 Equity Compensation Plan (the "2013 Plan" and with the 2000 Plan and 2007 Plan, the "Plans") which replaced the 2007 Plan.
+At December 31, 2018, we had two incentive plans; the 2007 Equity Compensation Plan (the "2007 Plan") which replaced our 2000 plan and the 2013 Equity Compensation Plan (the "2013 Plan" and with 2007 Plan, the "Plans") which replaced the 2007 Plan.

-The 2013 Plan provides awards of any options, stock appreciation rights, restricted stock awards, restricted stock unit awards, share granted as a bonus or in lieu of another award, dividend equivalent, other stock-based award or performance award, together with any other right or interest to a participant under the plan.
-Plan participant includes executives and other employees, officers, directors, consultants and other persons who provide services to the Company or its related entities.
-Although no future stock options may be granted under the 2007 Plan and 2000 Plan, certain employees, directors and officers of Hanmi Financial and its subsidiaries still hold options to purchase Hanmi Financial common stock under the 2013 Plan.
+The 2013 Plan provides awards of options, stock appreciation rights, restricted stock awards, restricted stock unit awards, shares granted as a bonus or in lieu of another award, dividend equivalent, other stock-based award or performance award, together with any other right or interest to a participant under the plan.
+Plan participants include executives and other employees, officers, directors, consultants and other persons who provide services to the Company or its related entities.
+Although no future stock options may be granted under the earlier plans, certain employees, directors and officers of Hanmi Financial and its subsidiaries still hold options to purchase Hanmi Financial common stock under the 2007 and 2013 Plans.
 Under the 2013 Plan, we may grant equity incentive awards for up to 1,500,000 shares of common stock.
-As of December 31, 2017, 533,541 shares were still available for issuance under the 2013 Plan.
+As ofDecember 31, 2018, 440,055 shares were still available for issuance under the 2013 Plan.

-The Company adopted Accounting Standards Update ("ASU") 2016-09, Compensation - Stock Compensation, during the three months ended March 31, 2016.
+The Company adopted ASU 2016-09, Compensation - Stock Compensation, during the three months ended March 31, 2016.
 Adoption of this ASU did not have a material impact on the Company's financial statements.
-Excess tax benefits related to the Company's share-based compensation were recognized as income tax expense in the consolidated statement of income in 2017 and 2016.
+Excess tax benefits related to the Company's share-based compensation were recognized as income tax expense in the consolidated statement of income for the three years ended December 31, 2018.